Generalised Medical Phrase Grounding: Results discussion

 \subsection{MedGrounder for grounded report generation}

+A key practical advantage of formulating grounding as a standalone task is that MedGrounder can be composed with any existing report generator to produce grounded reports, without retraining the generator or requiring image--report--box triplets.
+The integration is straightforward: given an input image, a report generator first produces a free-text report; the report is then split into sentences, and each sentence is passed together with the image to MedGrounder, which returns zero, one, or more scored bounding boxes per sentence.
+Sentences receiving no boxes above the confidence threshold are marked as non-groundable.
+The final output is a grounded report in which each finding sentence is accompanied by its associated image regions, as illustrated in Figure~\ref{fig:compare_app} (bottom, Application B).

-To evaluate MedGrounder's ability to ground model-generated reports, we compared an end-to-end baseline (MAIRA-2 GR) with two pipeline approaches that first generate text and then apply MedGrounder for localisation: MAIRA-2 in finding-generation mode (MAIRA-2 FG) and CXRMate-RRG24.
+We evaluated this pipeline by comparing an end-to-end baseline (MAIRA-2 GR) with two modular configurations: MAIRA-2 in text-only finding generation mode (MAIRA-2 FG) paired with MedGrounder, and CXRMate-RRG24 paired with MedGrounder.
 For MAIRA-2 GR and MAIRA-2 FG + MedGrounder, we report results on the full PadChest-GR test set.
-Since CXRMate-RRG24 was trained on PadChest, which overlaps with the PadChest-GR test set, we removed the overlaps and formed a 38-case subset for fair evaluation.
+Since CXRMate-RRG24 was trained on PadChest, which overlaps with the PadChest-GR test set, we removed the overlapping cases and formed a 38-case subset for fair evaluation.
 We report results on this subset for all three models.

-Table \ref{tab:padchest_radfact_only} demonstrates that grounding the generated reports of MAIRA-2 FG or CXRMate-RRG24 with MedGrounder performs on par with MAIRA-2 GR.
-In particular, MAIRA-2 FG + MedGrounder achieved the highest Spatial F1 on both sets, while CXRMate-RRG24 + MedGrounder achieved the highest Grounding F1 on the subest.
-This is notable given the training regimes: MAIRA-2 models are trained on US-MIX, a private dataset with human bounding-box annotations; MedGrounder is trained on one tenth of the number of human annotations.
-Together, the results indicate that MedGrounder enables modular GRG that can match---or exceed---a specialised end-to-end system, while avoiding having to train grounded report generator.